qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Callbacks

-**Observer pattern** is commonly used in GUI and other dynamic reactive systems.
+Callbacks are commonly used in GUIs, games and other dynamic reactive systems.
 If parent want to be notified when some event happens on child, the parent register callback to child, and child calls callback when event happens.

 However, the callback function object often have to reference the parent (because it need to use parent's data).
 Then it creates **circular reference**: parent references child, child references callback, callback references parent.

-**Rust is unfriendly to circular reference**.
+This creates trouble as **Rust is unfriendly to circular reference**.

 Summarize solutions to circular reference callbacks: